wdm0006/sklearn-extensions/README.md

 Installation / Usage
 --------------------

 We aim to first support python 3, and will host the first operational version on pypi.
+Note that the install here will install all underlying packages, and is therefore pretty big.
+It is recommended that you do this in a virtualenv.

 Extensions Included So Far
 --------------------------